proddata/crate/docs/config/cluster.rst

   You may define :ref:`custom node attributes <conf-node-attributes>` which can then be used to do awareness based on the :ref:`allocation
-  <glossary-shard-allocation>` of a shard and its replicas.
+  <gloss-shard-allocation>` of a shard and its replicas.

   For example, let's say we want to use an attribute named ``rack_id``.
 We start two nodes with ``node.attr.rack_id`` set to ``rack_one``.
 Then we